shshwtsuthar/upside/README.md

 *   `GOOGLE_CLIENT_SECRET`: Your Google OAuth application client secret.
 *   `UP_TOKEN_ENCRYPTION_KEY`: A **64-character hexadecimal string (32 bytes)** used to encrypt Up API tokens in the database.
 Generate securely (e.g., `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`). **Keep this secret!**

-## Deployment

-The easiest way to deploy this Next.js application is using [Vercel](https://vercel.com/).

-1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
-2. Import the project into Vercel.
-3. Configure the required **Environment Variables** listed above in the Vercel project settings.
-4. Vercel will automatically build and deploy your application.
-Ensure your `DATABASE_URL` points to a production-accessible database.

-For more details, see the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 ## TODO / Future Enhancements

 *   **Transactions Page:**